NT Eschatology—Gospels Part 01

 Ahaziah fell out the window of his second-story room in Samaria and was hurt.
 He sent messengers, telling them, “Go to Ekron’s god Baal-zebub, and ask if I will recover from this injury.” …

 The messengers returned to Ahaziah.
 He said to them, “Why have you come back?”

 They said to him, “A man met us and said, ‘Go back to the king who sent you.
-Say to him, This is what the [Yahweh] says: Is it because there’s no God in Israel that you’ve come to question Ekron’s god Baal-zebub?
-Because of this, you will never get out of the bed you are lying in; you will die for sure!”
+Say to him, This is what Yahweh says: Is it because there’s no God in Israel that you’ve come to question Ekron’s god Baal-zebub?
+Because of this, you’ll never get out of the bed you’re lying in; you’ll die for sure!”

 Ahaziah said to them, “Describe the man who met you and said these things.”

 They said to him, “He wore clothes made of hair with a leather belt around his waist.”

 We see here, clearly, that Matthew’s purpose for describing John was to bring to mind, right from the beginning of his telling of the Jesus story, that John was, somehow, Elijah.
 And it’s a theme he returns to again and again (see Matthew 11.1-15; 17.10-13).
 That Elijah played a huge part of Matthew’s story is an understatement—he runs through the entire Gospel.

 Now let’s look at some of the things John said.
 While John was baptizing people from “Jerusalem, throughout Judea, and all around the Jordan river” (verses 5-6), some Pharisees and Sadducees came to him as well.
 He said to them: